sobolevn/sobolevn.github.io/_posts/2019-02-23-engineering-guide-to-user-stories.md

 So that I can overview and track the issues' progress
 ```

 After making an intelligent guess we can separate different user stories by different user roles.
-And it gives us fine-grained control over the features we ship and whom we ship these features to.
+And it gives us fine-grained control over the features we ship and whom we ship these features too.

 ## Extending user stories